-As of March 31, 2020, we had \$705.0 million in available cash, cash equivalents, and available-for-sale investments.
+As of June 30, 2020, we had \$817.5 million in available cash, cash equivalents, and available-for-sale investments.
 We believe that our existing capital resources will be sufficient to fund our projected operating requirements for at least the next twelve months.
-Our cash, cash equivalents, and available-for-sale investments are held in a variety of deposit accounts, interest-bearing accounts, corporate bond securities, U.S government securities and money market funds.
+Our cash, cash equivalents, and available-for-sale investments are held in a variety of deposit accounts, interest-bearing accounts, corporate bond securities, U.S government securities, asset-backed securities, and money market funds.
 Cash in excess of immediate requirements is invested with a view toward liquidity and capital preservation, and we seek to minimize the potential effects of concentration and credit risk.

-As of March 31, 2020, \$20.7 million remained available under our ATM facility.
 In February 2019, we completed an underwritten public offering in which we sold 5,833,333 shares of common stock and received net proceeds of approximately \$330.4 million.
 In December 2019, we received net proceeds of \$314.2 million from the sale of future royalties to RPI.
-In March 2020, we received \$75.0 million in cash from the sale of 1,243,913 shares to Daiichi Sankyo and had \$125.0 million in upfront payment related to the Daiichi Sankyo License Agreement which was received in April 2020.
+In March 2020, we received \$75.0 million in cash from the sale of 1,243,913 shares of our common stock to Daiichi Sankyo and in April 2020, we received \$125.0 million in an upfront payment related to the Daiichi Sankyo License Agreement.
+During the three and six months ended June 30, 2020, the proceeds from our at-the-market, or ATM, offering were \$20.4 million, after commissions and other offering costs.
+As of June 30, 2020, we had completed the sale of all available amounts under our ATM facility.